-The Organization of Petroleum Exporting Countries and allies, known as OPEC+, will have to balance factors which may affect the markets in the short term while also trying to minimize the risk of the adverse impact of high oil prices on demand, experts said ahead of a monthly meeting of the major oil producing countries.
+The Organization of Petroleum Exporting Countries and allies, known as OPEC+, will have to balance factors which may affect the markets in the short-term while also try to minimize the risk of the adverse impact of high oil prices on demand, experts say ahead of a monthly meeting of the major oil producing countries.

 While the oil prices jumped to a three-year high in September and were pushed up further by record high gas prices, which have risen 300% due to supply shortages and low production of other fuels, the uncertainties around the monthly meeting of OPEC+ group are now exerting downward pressure on prices.

 International benchmark Brent crude was trading at $78.77 per barrel at 0731GMT for a 0.64% decrease after closing Friday at $79.28 a barrel.

 American benchmark West Texas Intermediate was at $75.34 per barrel at the same time for a 0.71% drop after it ended the previous session at $75.88 a barrel.

 In July, OPEC+ agreed to implement a monthly increase of 400,000 barrels per day (bpd) until April 2022, phasing down 5.8 million bpd of existing cuts.
 In their next meeting in September, the group did not make a policy and decided to stick to their decision.

 However, the energy markets are now facing another crisis after suffering low oil demand last year due to the COVID-19 pandemic - this time due to falling supply and investors are keeping tabs on the upcoming OPEC+ meeting.

 Supply concerns intensified after oil production in the US, the world’s largest oil-producing country, was disrupted by hurricanes that hit the country’s southern coast in August.
 Concerns were exacerbated even further by underinvestment and ongoing technical problems in certain oil-producing countries, including Nigeria and Angola.